Are you ready for Strong Customer Authentication?

 - You comply with RTS for strong customer authentication transactions thresholds.

-- Your website or app is updated by your Payment Service Providers (PSP) to support the new regulations, e.g. Verified by Visa, or Mastercard Identity Check.
+- Your website or app is updated by your Payment Service Providers (PSP) to support the new regulations, e.g. Visa Secure, or Mastercard® Identity Check.

 After the 14th September 2019, any non-compliant transactions may be declined by the issuing bank.
 If you are not compliant with the SCA regulation following this deadline, you (the merchant) may be liable for chargeback.

 What is Lloyds Bank Cardnet doing about SCA?

 We have been actively involved in discussions about the regulations to help make sure they are effective and workable.

 We are updating our systems to comply with the new rules, while making sure that the process is as seamless as possible for merchants and their customers.

 Lloyds Bank Cardnet has contacted all PSP to advise them of the changes.
 We also advise you to contact your PSP directly to discuss any technical changes that may be required.